Package 'propop'

 Description

-Uses the differences between a benchmark and the results from a projection to compute performance measures.
+Uses the differences between the results from a projection and a benchmark to compute performance measures.

 Usage